sdclibbery/tradr/README.md

-x Need to keep price info for BTC-USD or remove it from homepage x Allow 'extend' for every view on analysis page x Account balances are broken due to new currencies getting added
-* Sometimes prices stop updating: presumably the websocket connection gets closed.
-Need to detect this and remake the connection
+x Need to keep price info for BTC-USD or remove it from homepage x Allow 'extend' for every view on analysis page x Account balances are broken due to new currencies getting added x Sometimes prices stop updating: presumably the websocket connection gets closed.
+Need to detect this and remake the connection x Have second account history graph in Btc as well as the Eur one
+* Update node modules
+* Check apt upgrades on box
 * 10mx view doesnt work
 * Red/green colours for order well
 * Account history page show orders
-* Have second account history graph in Btc as well as the Eur one

 * Add backup automation with monitoring of some kind
 * Allow buy-then-sell bot to have multiple exits?